Monthly Health Insurance Plans: Compare & Buy Online | PolicyX

 How to Buy a Monthly Health Insurance Plan

-- Once the payment has been made, you will shortly receive a confirmation receipt on your Email ID
+• Once the payment is made, you will receive a confirmation receipt on your email ID shortly.

 Even though you pay premiums each month, your health insurance policy continues to be treated as a full annual contract.
 This means:

-The waiting periods for pre-existing diseases or particular treatments continue running as you would expect.
-Paying monthly does not end the waiting period or reset it.Continuous Coverage:
+Waiting periods for pre-existing diseases or specific treatments continue as expected; monthly payments do not end or reset them.

-The benefits of the monthly mode are the same as the yearly mode.
-Monthly mode does not reduce or change coverage benefits.
+The benefits of monthly payment mode are the same as yearly mode; it does not reduce or change coverage benefits.

 Conclusion

 Monthly health insurance policies are a perfect fit for people who want substantial health coverage without paying high premiums.
-For most plans with a 20 to 30 lakh coverage, the health insurance cost per month is lower than Rs.
-2500.
-It becomes easy, affordable, and accessible to people.
+For most plans with a ₹20 to ₹30 lakh coverage, the health insurance cost per month is lower than ₹2,500.
+This makes health insurance easy, affordable, and accessible.

 Visit PolicyX.com for more information.
 Talk to our advisors, who will help you pick the right monthly health insurance policy.